TatoEb/adss-x100/README.md

 (after every changes in x100-config.txt you must restart X100 in order to start with new parameters)

-If you have your own *opvn files and you want to replace them istead of free&slow so then you can use this command to delete all folders in put-your-ovpn-files-here:  cd ~ && ./no-free
+If you have your own *.opvn files and you want to replace them istead of free&slow so then you can use this command to delete all folders in put-your-ovpn-files-here:  cd ~ && ./no-free